-Pygmy Rabbit - Tier 1 species/MT Natural Heritage Program, C. Currier Montana's action plan identifies conservation concerns for all components of the strategy: 30 focus areas, seven community types, and 60 species in greatest conservation need.
-Each conservation concern identified has at least one or multiple conservation strategies accompanying it that could be implemented on the ground.
+Pygmy Rabbit - Tier 1 species/MT Natu-ral Heritage Program, C. Currier multiple conservation strategies accompanying it that could be implemented on the ground.
 The hope is to put the strategies into action in cooperation with conservation organizations, landowners, and others, to address the conservation concerns proactively before they become an issue requiring regulatory action.